wemmm/water-puzzle/README.md

 # Tech I'm using:

 * Node.js
-* HTML5 Canvas
 * Jasmine
 * Javascript
+* HTML and CSS

 # My approach:

-I'm hoping to make this very interactive by making a graphical user interface in HMTL5 Canvas, which seems like a very good platform for web apps and games like this.
+I was originally hoping to make this very interactive by making a graphical user interface in HMTL5 Canvas, which seems like a good platform for web apps and games, but my experience has shown that it's difficult to test.
+Although it wouldn't be impossible, I wasn't satisfied that I would be able to have a canvas app properly tested within the time constraints of this test.